Rottnest Island: Fires

 In 1856, the settlement structures—the two-storey prison / workshop building, stables, barns and piggery were burnt down.
 Their former locations are identified in the area between the shops in the settlement area.
 The fire was deliberately lit by the superintendent, Henry Vincent, after two prisoners had escaped into nearby bush.
 Vincent lit the fire with the intent of flushing the prisoners out of their hiding place.
 The prevailing winds at the time were blowing away from the buildings; however, the wind changed direction which brought the flames into the settlement.
 About 50 LT of hay was also destroyed.

 Major bushfires occurred in March 1894, January 1910, January 1917, March 1939, February 1949, and a very significant fire which consumed around two-thirds of the island in 1955.
 Some of these bushfires were caused by European hunting parties and on one occasion almost wiped out the quokka population.

 Pilot service

 In 1846, a pilot service was established under Captain Edward Back.
 It continued for 56 years until 1903.
-The pilot's and crews quarters were located in at least three of the colonial buildings identified in the colonial buildings of Rottnest Island—buildings 4, 5 and 6.
+(Note: suggested that the service is no longer needed.
+The service closed the same year.)
+The pilot's and crews quarters were located in at least three of the colonial buildings identified in the colonial buildings of Rottnest Island – buildings 4, 5 and 6.